Irish Nut Growers Association

 promoting nut growing in Ireland

-Workshops run by the Irish Nut Growers Association (in collaboration with Fruit and Nut Nurseries, Westport)
+Workshops run by the Irish Nut Growers Association (in collaboration with Fruit and Nut Nurseries)

 This part classroom, part outdoor workshop covers all aspects of successful nut cultivation in Ireland.
 While the main focus of the workshop is on cobnuts (cultivars of the common hazelnut) and walnuts, other nuts covered in the workshop include chestnut, heartnut, monkey puzzle and edible oak, all of which have potential in Ireland.
 Topics covered in the workshop include site and soil assessment, climate and micro-climate, orchard planning, site enhancement and development, choice of varieties, pollination, planting, pruning, feeding and maintenance, harvesting and nut tree propagation.
 The workshop also examines the commercial opportunities for nut crops and is a must for anyone considering nut production on a commercial scale.

-The outdoor part of the workshop will comprise a guided tour of the cobnut and walnut orchards, and the associated shelterbelts and experimental sites.
+The outdoor part of the workshop will comprise a guided tour of the cobnut, walnut and heartnut orchards.

 Venue: County Dublin